List of HTTP status codes: 1xx informational response

-An informational response indicates that the request was received and understood.
-It is issued on a provisional basis while request processing continues.
+An informational response indicates that the request was received and understood and is being processed.
 It alerts the client to wait for a final response.
-The message consists only of the status line and optional header fields, and is terminated by an empty line.
+The message does not contain a body.
 As the HTTP/1.0 standard did not define any 1xx status codes, servers must not send a 1xx response to an HTTP/1.0 compliant client except under experimental conditions.